kingluddite/web-dev-notes/js/express/03-templates.md

 ```

 * We will use this template when we render a specific blog post
-* If you have a new block in Jade where a tag is not define (like `.container`), than that tag will be a `DIV` tag by default.
+* If you have a new block in Jade/Pug where a tag is not define (like `.container`), than that tag will be a `DIV` tag by default.

 `src/app.js`